 First, focus on quality over quantity.
 Learn the exercise, practice the movement and perfect the form before jacking up the weight.
 Your goal is to build a body to be worshipped by the boys, not by the medical staff when you injure yourself from poor form and too much weight.

-This story features additional reporting from Daniel Addice and Alex Kacala
+This story features additional reporting from Daniel Addice and Alexander Kacala